 In connection with any vote on the part of members of the Consular Corps, such vote shall be cast by the representative of that nation and member of this Corps.
-In the event that one nation holding membership in this Corps is represented by more than one representative, the vote shall be cast by the most senior representative, or in the absence of a representative, by the senior emeritus member of that nation present.
+If one nation holding membership in this Corps is represented by more than one representative, the vote shall be cast by the most senior representative, or in the absence of a representative, by the senior emeritus member of that nation present.

-Any person who serves as an officer or director or who serves on a board or council in an advisory capacity to the non-profit corporation or board of directors of a non-profit corporation shall be immune from civil liability and shall not be subject to suit directly or by way of contribution for any act or omission resulting in damage or injury if such person was acting in good faith and within the scope of his official capacity, unless such damage or injury was caused by willful and wanton or grossly negligent conduct of such person.
+Any person who serves as an officer or director or who serves on a board or council in an advisory capacity to the nonprofit corporation or board of directors of a non profit corporation shall be immune from civil liability and shall not be subject to suit directly or by way of contribution for any act or omission resulting in damage or injury if such person was acting in good faith and within the scope of his official capacity, unless such damage or injury was caused by willful and wanton or grossly negligent conduct of such person.
 Nothing in this subsection shall limit or modify any manner the duties or liabilities of a director or person serving in an advisory capacity to the corporation or the corporation’s members.
-“Official capacity” as used in this subsection is any decision, act or event undertaken by the non-profit corporation in furtherance of the purpose or purposes from which such organization is organized.
+“Official capacity” as used in this subsection is any decision, act or event undertaken by the nonprofit corporation in furtherance of the purpose or purposes from which such organization is organized.
 The corporation shall have the power to indemnify any person as permitted in A.R.S.
-Title 10.
+10-2305 ©.

 These Amended and Restated By-Laws adopted this 24th day of March 2009, by an affirmative vote of the majority of the membership, after proper notice, and shall supersede any and all by-laws heretofore adopted by the Consular Corps.

-This document was prepared for ratification and approved by the members of the Consular Corps of Arizona on February 24, 2011.
+This document was prepared for ratification and approval by the members of the Diplomatic Corps of Arizona on September 25, 2021,